centomila/BitwigBuddy-Documentation/docs-site/docs/guide/bitwigbuddy/custom-presets.md

 Note Length: 1/16
 ```

-## Managing Custom Presets
+## Managing Presets

 ### Folder Location

-Custom presets are stored in the `BitwigBuddy/Custom Presets` folder within your Bitwig Studio Extensions directory:
+Built-in presets are stored in the `BitwigBuddy/Presets` folder, and custom presets are stored in the `BitwigBuddy/Custom Presets` folder within your Bitwig Studio Extensions directory:
-- **Windows:** `%USERPROFILE%\Documents\Bitwig Studio\Extensions\BitwigBuddy\Custom Presets`
+- **Windows:** `%USERPROFILE%\Documents\Bitwig Studio\Extensions\BitwigBuddy\Presets` and `%USERPROFILE%\Documents\Bitwig Studio\Extensions\BitwigBuddy\Custom Presets`
-- **macOS:** `~/Documents/Bitwig Studio/Extensions/BitwigBuddy/Custom Presets`
+- **macOS:** `~/Documents/Bitwig Studio/Extensions/BitwigBuddy/Presets` and `~/Documents/Bitwig Studio/Extensions/BitwigBuddy/Custom Presets`
-- **Linux:** `~/Bitwig Studio/Extensions/BitwigBuddy/Custom Presets`
+- **Linux:** `~/Bitwig Studio/Extensions/BitwigBuddy/Presets` and `~/Bitwig Studio/Extensions/BitwigBuddy/Custom Presets`

 ### Refreshing the Preset List

-If you add, remove, or modify custom preset files while BitwigBuddy is running:
+If you add, remove, or modify preset files while BitwigBuddy is running:
-1. Click the "Refresh Custom Presets" button in BitwigBuddy
+1. Click the "Refresh Presets" button in BitwigBuddy
-2. The extension will reload with your updated custom preset list
+2. The extension will reload with your updated preset list

-## Using Custom Presets
+## Using Presets

-Once created, custom presets appear in the preset selector dropdown along with the built-in presets:
+Once created, presets appear in the preset selector dropdown:

 1. Select "Preset" in the Pattern Type selector
 2. Click the dropdown menu to see all available presets
 3. Your custom presets will be listed alongside the built-in patterns
-4. Select a custom preset to load its pattern data
+4. Select a preset to load its pattern data

 ## Converting Program Mode Patterns to Presets

-You can save patterns created in Program Mode as custom presets:
+You can save patterns created in Program Mode as presets:

 1. Configure your pattern in Program Mode
 2. The generated step values appear in the Steps field
 3. Click "Save Custom Preset"
 4. Enter a name for your preset
-5. The pattern is saved as a custom preset that you can recall later
+5. The pattern is saved as a preset that you can recall later

-## Tips for Working with Custom Presets
+## Tips for Working with Presets

 - Create variations of the same pattern with different velocity shapes or densities
 - Organize your presets with descriptive names (e.g., "Kick - Four on the Floor", "Hihat - Offbeat")
-- Back up your custom presets folder periodically
+- Back up your presets folder periodically
-- Share your custom presets with the BitwigBuddy community
+- Share your presets with the BitwigBuddy community
 - Experiment with different DefaultNote settings for quick switching between drum elements